manishmadugula/Notes/Code/java.md

 ## Soft Reference
 - Like weak reference, but the garbage collection will wait till there is need to perform garbage collection, if heap is getting full.

+## Annotations
+- Special type of keyword used to embed instructions for JAVA Compiler
+- Embed Instructions for source code processing tools
+- Embed meta data which can be read at runtime by Java Application or third party tools
+  - Spring etc.
+  - Java library will access the annotation at runtime via Java Reflection.

+### Where it can be used
+- Above a / Infront of a
+  - class declaration
+  - member variable declaration
+  - constructor
+  - method
+  - parameter
+  - static method
+  - static parameter

+- Annotations are usually designed to be used with one of the above places, not all.

+### Built-In Annotations
+- @Override
+- @Deprecated //Source code processing.
+- @SuppressWarnings

 ## User Input